Maxim-Mazurok/google-api-typings-generator/gapi.client.sqladmin-v1beta4/readme.md

 await gapi.client.sql.instances.list({project: 'project'});

 /*
-Lists all versions of EntraID certificates for the specified instance.
-There can be up to three sets of certificates listed: the certificate that is currently in use, a future that has been added but not yet used to sign a certificate, and a certificate that has been rotated out.
-*/
-await gapi.client.sql.instances.ListEntraIdCertificates({
-  instance: 'instance',
-  project: 'project',
-});

-/*
 Lists all of the trusted Certificate Authorities (CAs) for the specified instance.
 There can be up to three CAs listed: the CA that was used to sign the certificate that is currently in use, a CA that has been added but not yet used to sign a certificate, and a CA used to sign a certificate that has previously rotated out.
 */
 await gapi.client.sql.instances.listServerCas({